myl7/tgchan2tw/README.md

 Support forward message: Other than stubbornly copy the message body, use the original link as body to send to Twitter.

+Support blockquote text: Feel free to use Ctrl+Shift+M to create fix-width/quoted text in your message

 Merge forward message and your comment: If you forward a message with your some words, Telegram will, surprisingly, create two messages, of which one contains the forward message, and the other contains your words.